ben0bi/ThereWillBeLED_Python/README.md

 XXXXo
 XooXo
 ooooo

+You see the last line and the far right pixels cleared: This is the space between two characters.
+The last line will be used for some small characters.
+That is why small chars are not used in the x_5 font.

 The files consist of two arrays, one with all the font characters (FONT) and one with all the characters on the right index position.
 The indexes of FONT and FIDX characters must match!